 If your margin will not allow for free shipping, one option is to raise your product prices (though this is ill advised if your customers know your standard pricing well, or if they are price shopping without considering shipping costs) enough to offer it.
 In one pricing test, raising prices across the board by about 10% and offering free shipping resulted in an 18% conversion rate increase, a 15% increase in average order value, but only a 5% decrease in margin/order which taken together yields a 26% increase in net margin.

 If you absolutely can’t offer any free shipping, your next best bet is to make sure that your shipping charges are reasonable, and not a surprise.
-The UPS survey found that 37% of shoppers cited shipping and handling charges being disclosed too late in the purchase process as a reason for cart abandonment and, as noted above, 58% cited shipping costs making the purchase more expensive than expected as the reason for abandonment.
+UPS found that 37% of shoppers cited shipping and handling charges being disclosed too late in the purchase process as a reason for cart abandonment and, as noted above, 58% cited shipping costs making the purchase more expensive than expected as the reason for abandonment.
 If you can use flat rate shipping as your low-cost shipping option and clearly disclose it prior to a customer starting the check-out process, that is definitely your best option.
 If you use a sliding shipping scale based on order value and shipping speed, make sure there is a prominent link in your site navigation and product pages that customers can use to see these rates prior to the check-out process.
 Another option is to include a shipping calculator in your cart that customers can use to estimate shipping (and tax too) prior to checking out.

 Finally, don’t try to trick customers by listing low prices and then tacking on handling charges, or other fees at the end of the checkout process.
 People are too savvy for that these days, and it will very likely make your company look untrustworthy and cost you sales.
 Remember, with online shopping setting and meeting expectations is the key, and surprises (unless they are last minute discounts) are your enemy.

 Once you’ve addressed free shipping, you also need to address timely shipping—for many it is just as important that they be able to get a product quickly (in a day or two), and to know (or select) the exact date on which the package will arrive, as it is to get shipping for free.
 In fact, many people are willing to pay for expedited shipping, as long as there is a slower free option available.
-For example, the PwC survey found that 25% of all respondents, and 37% of millennials, were willing to pay more for next day shipping.
-While the UPS study found that 90% of people are willing to wait one extra day to get free shipping, and 57% are willing to wait 3 additional days, only 33% are willing to wait five or more days for free shipping.
+For example, a PwC survey found that 25% of all respondents, and 37% of millennials, were willing to pay more for next day shipping, while a UPS study found that 90% of people are willing to wait one extra day to get free shipping, and 57% are willing to wait 3 additional days, only 33% are willing to wait five or more days for free shipping.

 A good strategy is to use the low cost option for your free or base shipping rate, then provide your customer with expedited shipping options as well, and charge for them.
 That not only makes the free option look more valuable, it can also drive customers to pay a small upgrade fee to get their order more quickly.
 (See Anchoring, Framing, and Relative Pricing above.)